awsdocs/aws-dms-user-guide/doc_source/CHAP_SchemaConversion.md

 ## Schema conversion limitations<a name="schema-conversion-limitations"></a>

 DMS Schema Conversion is a web\-version of the AWS Schema Conversion Tool \(AWS SCT\)\.
-DMS Schema Conversion provides more limited functionality compared to the AWS SCT desktop application\.
+DMS Schema Conversion supports less database platforms and provides more limited functionality compared to the AWS SCT desktop application\.
+To convert data warehouse schemas, big data frameworks, application SQL code, and ETL processes, use AWS SCT\.
 For more information about AWS SCT, see the [AWS Schema Conversion Tool User Guide](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/)\.

 The following limitations apply when you use DMS Schema Conversion for database schema conversion:
 + You can't save a migration project and use it in an offline mode\.